albertocarm/bayescores/README.md

 The clinical impact of a side effect is highly context-dependent.
 For example, severe nausea might be considered more burdensome in a palliative setting than in a curative one.

-We strongly encourage stakeholders—clinicians, patient representatives, and regulators—to discuss and customize these weights to reflect the specific disease context and patient population of the trial being evaluated.
-The `calculate_toxicity_analysis` function is designed for this flexibility via the `soc_weights` argument, allowing for a more nuanced and clinically relevant analysis.

 # Understanding the Toxicity Analysis in Practice